Office Location: Ketchum 164

 Native American environmental policy and governance, political ecology, Indigenous ethnography, traditional ecological knowledge and practices, American Indian environmental health

 Clint Carroll is Assistant Professor of Ethnic Studies at the University of Colorado-Boulder.
 He received his doctorate from the University of California-Berkeley in Environmental Science, Policy, and Management, and his bachelor’s degree from the University of Arizona in Anthropology, with a minor in American Indian Studies.
-A citizen of the Cherokee Nation, his work with Cherokee government officials and rural communities in northeastern Oklahoma centers on how tribal natural resource management is informed by traditional forms of decision-making and local environmental knowledge.
+A citizen of the Cherokee Nation, his work with Cherokee government officials and rural communities in northeastern Oklahoma explores how tribal natural resource management is informed by traditional forms of decision-making and local environmental knowledge.
 His first book, Roots of Our Renewal: Ethnobotany and Cherokee Environmental Governance (published in 2015 by the University of Minnesota Press), is an historical and ethnographic account of this work since 2004.

 Dr. Carroll has received fellowships from the Ford Foundation, the Udall Foundation, the U.S. Environmental Protection Agency, and the National Science Foundation.
 He was also a 2014-2016 Fellow of the Native Investigator Development Program, funded by the National Institutes of Health.
 His work has been published in Ethnohistory, Geoforum, Environmental Research, and two edited collections.
 He is an active member of the Native American and Indigenous Studies Association and the Society for Applied Anthropology.